 A sample offer contract in Florida

-The below contract offers an example of a simple real estate purchase agreement that’s used in Florida.
+The below contract offers an example of a simple real estate purchase agreement used in Florida.

 Determining your initial offer

-You’ve crossed your T’s and dotted your I’s and you’re ready to submit an offer on a house.
-The seller is asking for $250,000 and you think that sounds reasonable, but how can you make sure?
+You’ve crossed your T’s and dotted your I’s and are ready to submit an offer on a house.
+The seller is asking for $250,000 and you think that sounds reasonable, but how can you be sure?
 While deciding on the aspects of your initial offer, there are several key factors that you (and your agent) should take into consideration.

 What are other homes selling for in the area?